Wingrave: Lordship of Burbage in the Parish of Wingrave Buckinghamshire

 The Manor of Burbage lies within the Parish of Wingrave, Buckinghamshire.
 First referred to by name in or about 1465, by Sir Edmund Hampden and called Edmunds Manor.
 William Hampden was holding Burbage Manor (the first naming as such) at his death in 1525 and the Manor was then passed to his son John Hampden in 1533.
 The Manor is now, roughly in what is the major part of the Parish of Wingrave Buckinghamshire.
 The last active Lord of the Manor was Roland William Raven, OBE, FRCS, who on his death passed the estate to his wife Dame Kathleen Raven, the Manor was then passed into the hands of the Royal College of Surgeons.
 The estate eventually sold off all the land and tangible assets leaving the Title and the remaining Manorial Rights which eventually were passed on to the present holder.
 This is a Feudal Manorial Lordship, or Honour or Dignity, rather than a Peerage.
 The present holder of the Lordship is Anthony Mealing a Consultant Conservation Architect from High Wycombe in Buckinghamshire.

-One interesting fact, the Lord of the Manor of Burbage did until at least the Second World War, require the holder (tenant or freeholder) of the Manor Farm (the three acre fields) to have the Parish Church Floor strewn with fresh cut grass on the first Sunday after St Peter's day (29 June) this custom survived from the 12th century up to the out break of the Second World War.

-The Lord of the Manor can still call a Court Leet, these generally had a jury formed from the freehold tenants or freemen of the Manor.
+The Lord of the Manor of Burbage, from the 12th century until the outbreak of the Second World War, could require the holder (tenant or freeholder) of the Manor Farm to have the Parish Church Floor strewn with fresh cut grass on the first Sunday after St Peter's day (29 June).
+The Lord of the Manor can still call a Court Leet, which generally had a jury formed from the freehold tenants or freemen of the Manor.
 The jury's role was similar to that of the doomsmen of the Anglo-Saxon period and included electing the officers (other than the Steward who was appointed by the lord), to bring matters to the attention of the court and deciding on them.

-The Officers of Courts Leet could include some or all of the following: